In this short lesson we’re gonna focus on two topics we tackled some time ago in this mini series of tutorials: Laravel and Docker.

 $ docker exec -it laravel_tutorial_myapp_1 /bin/bash

-Now all you have to do is to follow the instructions from this previous tutorial of mine, the only difference is that all the shell commands will be issued inside the container’s shell, and the final command to start the artisan server will not be necessary, in that artisan will be already running: so here you can continue the lesson.
+Now all you have to do is to follow the instructions from this previous tutorial of mine.
+The only difference is that all the shell commands will be issued inside the container’s shell.
+Moreover the final command to start the artisan server will not be necessary.
+Artisan will be already running: so here you can continue the lesson.

-And that’s all for now, in this quick lesson we looked at a very simple Laravel application running on Docker.
-We saw two development environments, Homestead and Docker, and we quickly discussed them.
+And that’s all for now.
+In this quick lesson we looked at a very simple Laravel application running on Docker.
+We saw two development environments, Homestead and Docker.
+I quickly discussed them.

-This tutorial is based on Fedora 29, you might encounter some little difficulties running the same application on other operating systems such as Ubuntu, but with a little bit of patience you can surely overcome them.
+We used Fedora 29 to make this tutorial.
+You might encounter some little difficulties running the same application on other operating systems such as Ubuntu.
+Nevertheless, with a little bit of patience you can surely overcome them.

 Should you have any more question, I welcome you to contact me in person and I’ll be answering as soon as possible.

-If you need a reference for the inherent code, the repo is the same of the preceding Laravel tutorial: go to my GitHub.
+If you need a reference for the inherent code, the repo is the same of the preceding Laravel tutorial.
+So, go to my GitHub.
 In addition to that repo you will also find a ‘docker-compose.yml‘ file inside your app’s root directory.